-Nik Software: Complete Collection “How To’s” – HDR Efex Pro (Part 1)
+Nik Software: Complete Collection “How To’s” – Hdr Efex Pro

 Nik Software’s Complete Collection is a set of Photoshop, Lightroom, and Aperture plugins for PC & Mac that allow you to adjust your images in hundreds of creative ways.
 All plug-ins feature Nik Software’s patented U Point® technology, giving photographers the most powerful tools for precise, natural photographic enhancements and corrections without the need for complicated selections or layer masks.

-Note: For each example in this series, we are using RAW file format.
+Note: For each example, we are using RAW file format.
 With the RAW file format, you will have greater control over editing your images with the Nik Software as there is much less processed data contained in the file.
 While a JPEG or TIFF file will work, these file types contain processed data in terms of color and light so the end result will be less control over editing your image file.

 Nik Software’s Complete Collection consists of 6 components to edit and enhance your images for printing.
 This week, we’ll take a look at HDR Efex Pro™.